HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 ### Data Element-Level Conformance Expectations

+Each mCODE profile expresses requirements and expectations for FHIR instances on the level of individual data elements.
 The following requirements apply to every data element that is implemented (supported) by an implementation.
 For definition of what mCODE data elements must be implemented, see [Obligation to Implement](#obligation-to-implement).

-#### Expectations for Data Sender
+#### Expectations for Data Senders

+The following rules apply to Senders:

 1. The Data Sender SHALL be capable of populating every element it has implemented.
 2. For any element that is required (minimum cardinality > 0), if the Sender lacks the data necessary to populate the element, the [US Core rules on missing data](http://hl7.org/fhir/us/core/general-guidance.html#missing-data) MUST be followed.
 3. For any non-required element (minimum cardinality = 0), the element SHOULD be entirely omitted.
 If there is a specific reason the data is missing, a data absent reason MAY be substituted.
 4. Senders MUST NOT substitute nonsense or filler values for missing values.

-#### Expectations for Data Receiver
+#### Expectations for Data Receivers

+The following rule applies to Receivers:

 1. mCODE Data Receivers SHALL be capable of meaningfully processing all implemented elements.
 Depending on context, "meaningful processing" might mean displaying the data element for human use, reacting to it, or storing it for other purposes.